dmutikainen/dmutikainen.github.io/_posts/2024-07-23-chi-square-test.md

 * Mailer 1 (Low Cost): **32.8%** signup rate
 * Mailer 2 (High Cost): **37.8%** signup rate

-From this, we can see that the higher cost mailer does lead to a higher signup rate.
-The results from our Chi-Square Test will provide us more information about how confident we can be that this difference is robust, or if it might have occured by chance.
+From this, we can see that the higher cost mailer leads to a higher sign-up rate.
+However, the results from our Chi-Square Test will provide us more information about how confident we can be that this difference is meaningful, or if it might have occured by chance.

 We have a Chi-Square Statistic of **1.94** and a p-value of **0.16**.
 The critical value for our specified Acceptance Criteria of 0.05 is **3.84**

-**Note** When applying the Chi-Square Test above, we use the parameter *correction = False* which means we are applying what is known as the *Yate's Correction* which is applied when your Degrees of Freedom is equal to one.
+**Note** When applying the Chi-Square Test above, we use the parameter *correction = False* which means we are applying what is known as the *Yate's Correction* which is applied when your Degrees of Freedom is equal to 1.
 This correction helps to prevent overestimation of statistical signficance in this case.

 ___

 <br>
 # Analysing The Results <a name="chi-square-results"></a>

-At this point we have everything we need to understand the results of our Chi-Square test - and just from the results above we can see that, since our resulting p-value of **0.16** is *greater* than our Acceptance Criteria of 0.05 then we will _retain_ the Null Hypothesis and conclude that there is no significant difference between the signup rates of Mailer 1 and Mailer 2.
+At this point we have everything we need to understand the results of our Chi-Square test - and just from the results above we can see that, since our resulting p-value of **0.16** is *greater* than our Acceptance Criteria of 0.05 then we will _retain_ the Null Hypothesis and conclude that there is no significant difference between the sign-up rates of Mailer 1 and Mailer 2.

 We can make the same conclusion based upon our resulting Chi-Square statistic of **1.94** being _lower_ than our Critical Value of **3.84**

-To make this script more dynamic, we can create code to automatically interpret the results and explain the outcome to us...
+To make this script more dynamic, we can create code to automatically interpret the results and explain the outcome to us:

 ```python